JarnoRFB/epysurv/docs/3_user_guide.rst

 If you do not have any labeled outbreak data, but just the raw counts ``epysurv`` implicitly adds the ``n_outbreak_cases`` column filled with zeros under the assumption that your data is in fact *in control* data.
-A waring is still issued in this case.
+A warning is still issued in this case.

 Prediction
 ----------